 What are the best Northern Light tours in Tromso?

-But if you are less interested in photography and more in the experience, then a small group tour is probably more special.
+But if you are less interested in photography and more in the experience, then a small group tour is definitely more special.
+In that case, I recommend this highly rated aurora tour (the BEST Tromso Northern Lights small-group tour).
 After all, there are few experiences that can compare to roasting marshmallows and chatting by the bonfire with the Northern Lights dancing above you…

 Northern Lights tours comparison – small group vs. big bus

 As I said, your chances of seeing the Northern Lights in Tromsø are pretty much the same, no matter which tour you choose.
-Which doesn’t mean that small group and big bus tours are identical.
+That doesn’t mean that small-group and big bus tours are identical.
 Not at all!

 Below you can find my observations as to the main differences between the small group and big bus Northern Light tours in Tromsø.